satpalsr/sdk/docs/server.hytopia.webserver.md

 </td><td>

 Enables SSL for local development.
 The server will be available at https://localhost:8080.
-This is intended for local development without a reverse proxy.
-Don't use it when using tunnels like ngrok.com that already handle SSL.
+This is intended for local development.
 Usage of this method will be ignored in production.
 Must be called in init function of [startServer()](./server.startserver.md)<!-- -->.

 </td></tr>